Taking Flight--A Cape Cod Memory

-Long before George H W Bush took to the clouds, skydiving, on his Birthday there was Bob.
+Long before George H W Bush took to the clouds, skydiving, on his Birthday, there was Bob.

 Bob, soft-spoken within a skeletal frame, stood about 6 ft tall.
-A man in his late 80s carried an old Cape Cod surname and was infrequently visited by family and friends since he may have outlived most everyone in his life.
+A man in his late 80s carried an old Cape Cod surname and was infrequently visited by family and friends since he may have outlived almost everyone in his life.
 He called the nursing home where he lived his home and was adored by all staff.
 They became his family.

 Bob moved about the halls slowly but deliberately and attended every activity.
-He was usually the first one in the big room waiting for the others.
+He was usually the first in the big room waiting for the others.

-I remembered an activity I started back then getting residents to think about something they wanted to do in their life despite their age or limitations.
+I remembered an activity I started back then, getting residents to think about something they wanted to do in their life despite their age or limitations.
 The primary goal was to encourage residents to share their wishes through memories and past dreams.

 “Our lives are defined by opportunities, even the ones we miss.”
 Eric Roth

-Bob lived out the remainder of his years at the Nursing Home where he played bingo, chatted with friends, walked the long halls and enjoyed the company of the other residents and staff.
+Bob lived out the remainder of his years at the Nursing Home, where he played bingo, chatted with friends, walked the long halls, and enjoyed the company of the other residents and staff.
 He continued to age without perfection but maintained strong character and faith and took advantage of every little opportunity that came his way.

 Challenged with memory loss in an older man’s body, he boarded a tiny plane, fearless and excited, all hoping for a new adventure.

 He continued to evolve every day, at his own pace, until he passed away, leaving a legacy of courage in the heart of a young woman who feared to take flight alongside him. - Jill Modell-Dion -JMD

 Finding my Wings